Strafi/debot-embedding/README.md

 Maximum recommended width and height of embedding slot for Desktop: no limitations;
 Minimum recommended width and height of embedding slot for Mobile: width: 100%; height: 480px;
 ### On/Off switching of particular control elements
-StandaloneDebot and StandaloneBrowser web-components support `hideenv`, `hidesave` and `hiderestart` properties for this purpose.
-Also, you can toggle on or of the Search Bar (use StandaloneBrowser with `debotonly` property to show bar or just StandaloneDebot to hide);
+StandaloneDebot and StandaloneBrowser web-components support `hideenv`, `hidesave`, and `hiderestart` properties for this purpose.
+Also, you can toggle on or of the Search Bar (use StandaloneBrowser with `debotonly` property to show a bar or just StandaloneDebot to hide);
 ### DeBot address binding
 All of the provided web-components support `debotaddress` property for this purpose.
 ### Custom fields and controls/buttons